 Horizonal-axis turbines are the most common type of turbine, which has its blades perpendicular to the ground.
 While vertical-axis turbines have their blades paralled to the ground.

 Wind turbines function by harnessing the wind, using it to spin a rotor.
 A wind turbine usually has three propeller-like blades called rotors.
 The rotor is attached to a tall tower.
 On average, wind towers in residential settings are about 20m high.
 The reason why the tower is so tall is that winds are stronger higher from the ground and there’s less of a buffeting effect.

 Wind comes from atmospheric changes: changes in temperature and pressure makes the air move around the surface of the earth.
 All of which is triggered by the sun.
-So in a way, wind energy is another form of solar power.

 A wind turbine captures the wind, which then produces a renewable energy source.
 The wind makes the rotor spin; as the rotor spins, the movement of the blades drives a generator that creates energy.
 The motion of the blades turning is kinetic energy.
 It is this power that we convert into electricity.